gavinwill/HomeLab/README.md

 - Automate where possible but not to the detriment of simplicity and maintainability.
 See [XKCD: Automation](https://xkcd.com/1319/).
 - Manual once off task(s) are potentially acceptable compromises.
 See [XKCD: Is It Worth the Time?](https://xkcd.com/1205/)
 - Stateless so can easily rebuild and not worry about lost data.
-- KVM, Docker and Kubernetes Support in Development environment.
+- KVM, Docker and Kubernetes Support.
+- Where possible or applicable configure HA between the prod and dev node for services.

 ## Limitations

-- Everything running on a single machine for 'production' services
 - Everything running on a machine with relative low resources for dev and prod.

 Given the nature this is just for home internet access, local development and is stateless the limitations are deemed acceptable.

-## Production Requirements
+## Production Server Requirements

-- Virtualised pfSense Router to supply internet access.
+- Virtualised pfSense Router to supply internet access (in HA Pair with CARP).
-- Home Assistant VM to provide home automation.
+- Home Assistant VM to provide basic home automation.
-- Unifi Controller for Unifi Access Points.
+- Unifi Controller for configuration of Unifi Access Points.

-## Development Requirements
+## Development Server Requirements

 - Wake on Lan as not powered 24/7.
 - Flexibility